 If you have been divorced outside of the UK, you may apply for a financial order provided you can demonstrate that:

-Our team are very experienced in dealing with international financial issues.
+Our team is very experienced in dealing with international divorce and financial issues.
 For more information please contact us.

 You can agree the division of any assets directly with your spouse/civil partner or with the assistance of say a Mediator.
 If you are unable to reach an agreement about how the financial issues are to be resolved, then either the Court or an Arbitrator can make the decision.